AliHaasan-Scientist/C-C-Experiments/README.md

-Caption:This is my first program that me aploading on GitHub!!
+Caption:This is my first program Which me aploading on GitHub!!
 Table.c:
 This is tiny program shows multiple table thatr enter by user
 Syantaxs: